yii-tools/forms/docs/input/text.md

 ## Field with prefix

-This following code will generate a field for the text with prefix.
+The following code shows how to create a field for the text with prefix.

 ```php
 declare(strict_types=1);